splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 ``<subscription_id>/<resource_group_name>``

-Some Azure services include dimensions that Observability Cloud adds to MTS.
+Some Azure services include dimensions that Splunk Observability Cloud adds to MTS.
 For example, the metrics from :strong:`Azure Storage` provider include the dimensions ``apiname`` and ``geotype``.